-I am a 6th year PhD student at the Department of Political Science at the University of California, San Diego.
-Before coming to San Diego I attended the University of Michigan, where I graduated with a B.A. in Political Science and and B.A. in Economics.
+I am a post-doctoral researcher in the Institute of Data Science at the University of California, Berkeley School of Information.
+In 2016 I received my PhD in Political Science from the University of California, San Diego.
+I also studied at the University of Michigan where I graduated with a B.A. in Political Science and and B.A. in Economics.

 I research how the connections between voters influence political behavior, in particular political coordination.
-In my dissertation, I measure the face-to-face social networks of more than 4,000 people and the online networks of millions.
-Then, I run controlled experiments to examine how these networks shape political coordination behavior.
-In one experiment - for a real political position - I randomly assigned candidates to stand for office, and find that being socially-well connected is the single most important factor in shaping candidates' electoral fortunes.
+In my current project, I measure the face-to-face social networks of more than 4,000 people and the online networks of millions.
+Onto these networks I layer experiments to examine how these networks shape political coordination behavior.

 In other work, I examine the role of cognition in decision making, but with experimental subjects who hold influential positions in government and industry.

 Political Science 204b: Introduction to Data and Regression This is the introductory course for first-year PhD students in the Political Science program.
 We focus on the mechanics and assumptions that underlie the most commonly used tool in the discipline.
 (Instructor) [Syllabus][Data Craft|HW][Sample Inference|HW][Regression|HW][LA Review|Regression2|HW][Joint Inference|HW][Interactions & Dummies|HW|code][Outliers & Assumptions|Code|HW][Model Problems][Causality Intro][Time-Seriesx]

 Political Science 270: Math and Probability Foundations A (re)introduction to core math and probability concepts for first year political science PhD students.
 Topics covered in the course include calculus, optimization, linear algebra, and probability.
 (Instructor) [ Syllabus ] [ Discrete Probability | Conditional Probability | Continuous Probability | Random Variables | Special Distributions ]